Has Anthony Bourdain Ever Been to Costa Rica?

 Anthony Bourdain’s Maybe Itinerary

-Surely the next stop would be a place where time has stood a little quieter.
+After San Jose, surely the next stop would be a place where time has stood a little quieter.
 This could be the rain forest, or the cloud forest.
 Maybe he would have ventured to Poas or Arenal Volcanoes.
-Nothing like looking down into a volcanic crater to put one’s head right.
+Nothing like looking down into a volcanic crater to put things into perspective.

-Perhaps they’d venture to the lush Caribbean coast to see Limon and speak about how the coastline has changed since its major 1991 earthquake.
+Perhaps they’d venture to the lush Caribbean coast to see Limon and speak about how the coastline has changed since its major 6.5 earthquake in 1991.
 They’d discuss the African, Jamaican and Chinese descendants and their influences in the area, and enjoy their culinary specialties.
-Maybe they’d visit the stunningly beautiful Cahuita where time stands still and so do the sloths, just about.
+Maybe they’d visit the stunningly beautiful Cahuita where time stands still and so do the sloths.

 My hope would have been Cartago, of course, for selfish reasons.
 Here perhaps, he would have shown you the beautiful Irazu Volcano, and then blasted the night away listening to some of Cartago’s best rock bands, while the cool mist and temps make you draw your coat in a little closer.
 Totally unexpected for the area, given the latitude.